 Exemplars can be found in different domains.
-We associate excellence in leadership development with General Electric and its famous Crotonville training programs.
 We associate excellence in brand management with Procter & Gamble.
 Among hospitals the standard of excellence is set at places like Johns Hopkins, Massachusetts General, and Mayo Clinic.

 That leaders must get results is not controversial.
 But what we call “triple crown leadership” seeks not just any results, but excellent results—compelling and exceptional outcomes.
 It strives for the pinnacle of performance.

 One of the problems today is an overly narrow focus on results for shareholders (and with a very short time horizon).
 When assessing results, it is essential to consider the ethics imperative, as well as social impact and sustainability.

 Triple Crown Leadership

 Triple crown leadership—the kind that builds excellent, ethical, and enduring organizations—seeks outstanding financial performance and positive social impact.
 It’s a new standard, a higher one, and leading organizations around the world are pursuing it in a noble quest, as we describe in Triple Crown Leadership.

 Not convinced?
 Don’t just take our word for it.
 Check in with Rosabeth Moss Kanter, who shows how “vanguard companies” can create innovation, profits, growth, and social good (SuperCorp).
 Check in with Aron Cramer and Zachary Karabell, who make a case for Sustainable Excellence as the future of business in today’s fast-changing world.